 An option for smaller sheds is to simply attach T-shaped metal brackets, called “straps”, to the outer “skids”, or supports of the shed, and the outer perimeter of the concrete slab.

-Step #1.
-Attach to the frame
+1. Attach to the frame

 Attach the straps to the shed with drywall screws.
 Install them in an upright “T” shape, with two points of contact secured to the wooden frame of the shed.

-Step #2.
-Drill into the concrete slab
+2. Drill into the concrete slab

 Use a hammer drill and the correct-sized masonry bit to drill a hole into the concrete where it comes into contact with the lower slot of the T strap.

-Step #3.
-Fasten the screws
+3. Fasten the screws

 Use an impact driver to fasten the masonry screws through the T strap and into the concrete.

-Expert Tip: Buy an extra masonry bit before you start drilling into concrete, especially if you plan on anchoring in several places.
+Pro Tip: Buy an extra masonry bit before you start drilling into concrete, especially if you plan on anchoring in several places.
 Masonry bits dull easily, and thinner ones are prone to breakage.

 If you are on a tight budget, choosing to secure your shed directly into the soil of your backyard is the most inexpensive option.